 Back to top

-Treatment for rhabdomyosarcoma depends on a number of things, including your general health and the size and position of the tumour.
+The treatment for rhabdomyosarcoma depends on a number of things, including your general health and the size and position of the tumour.
 The results of your tests will help your doctor decide on the best form of treatment for you.
 They will then discuss this with you.

-Children and young adults are generally treated with chemotherapy first to shrink the tumour.
+Treatment often begins with chemotherapy to shrink the tumour.
 Chemotherapy is the use of anti-cancer (cytotoxic) drugs to destroy the cancer cells.
 The tumour is then removed with surgery.
 If it has disappeared following chemotherapy, then radiotherapy can be used.
 Radiotherapy uses high-energy rays to treat cancer.

-Sometimes chemotherapy is given after surgery to try to destroy any cancer cells that have not been removed, or which may have spread to other parts of the body.
+Sometimes chemotherapy is given after surgery to try to get rid of any cancer cells that have not been removed, or which may have spread to other parts of the body.

 Surgery is carried out if the tumour is small.
 If it's possible to remove it completely, surgery may be used on its own.